King Albert invited to celebrate Congo’s 50 Years Independence

 Whether or not the King (or rather, the government) will accept the invitation is not yet known.Filed under Belgian Royals

-Tagged Albert II of the Belgians, Anniversary, Democratic Republic of the Congo.
+Tagged Albert II of Belgium, Anniversary, Democratic Republic of the Congo.

 - King Albert Offers to Pay Part of Renovation Costs